spacemeshos/svm/docs/go-spacemesh-integration.md

 <br/>
 Executed SVM transactions will have access to the `Host Context`.
 <br/>
-The data-structure used for the `Host Context` will be a Map between an u32 integer index to a raw-byte array.
+The data-structure used for `Host Context` will be a Map between an u32 integer index to a raw-byte array.

 Here is an example:
 <br/>